Why Referred Shoulder Pain should be a cause of concern to you

 But sometimes pain in one area of the body can be a sign of an issue in another area.
 Human Body is strange.
 For example, you may have shoulder pain and at first think it’s something to do with your arm or shoulder, however it may not have anything to do with your shoulder at all!
 It could be something called referred shoulder pain instead.

 What is Referred Shoulder Pain?

 Referred shoulder pain is actually pain that shows up in the shoulder but could be an indication of gallstones, heart blood vessel problems, lung infection such as pneumonia, or a variety of other problems.
-The pain you’re feeling in your shoulder could be from another area instead of your actual shoulder.
-If you’re noticing pain in that area and it doesn’t change when you move your arm or neck, it could be referred shoulder pain.
+Yes! the pain you’re feeling in your shoulder could be might as well be from another area instead of your actual shoulder.
+If you’re noticing pain in that area and it doesn’t change when you move your arm or neck, it could be what is known as Referred Shoulder Pain.

-Shoulder pain can be from an injury to the shoulder such as a fall or sports injury.
-It can also be caused by something entirely different.
+While in the case of local topical shoulder pain it can be from an injury to the shoulder such as a fall or sports injury but if its Referred Shoulder Pain then it can also be caused by something entirely different.
 Things to look out for include: